bpmiranda3099/inet-ready-ehr/README.md

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=bpmiranda3099.inet-ready-ehr)

 </div>
+## 📝 Overview

-A secure, modern Electronic Health Record (EHR) backend built with Node.js, Express, PostgreSQL, and Firebase Authentication.
-Designed for seamless integration with modern web frontends and deployment on cloud platforms like Aptible.
+This Electronic Health Record (EHR) system is built using Node.js, Express, PostgreSQL, and Firebase Authentication.
+It is deployed on Aptible to ensure it meets strict legal requirements for handling medical data.
+The system is designed to work with the INET-READY platform, making travel safer and more informed.

 ---